-For other services, such as mobile or visiting services, we need the location as either:
+For other services, such as mobile or online services, the location may be either:

 - a regional office or area base from which day-to-day management of the regulated activities is directed.

 If you provide regulated activities in or from more than one location, you will need to include details of all of these in your registration application.
-This includes which activities are provided at or from each location.
+You must tell us about all the activities to be provided at or from each location.

-It is important to be clear about your locations because in your registration application, you will need to make a declaration about your compliance with the fundamental standards for each regulated activity at each location.
+It is important to be clear about your locations because in your registration application you will need to make a declaration about your compliance with regulations for each regulated activity at each location.

-Once you are registered, as far as possible, we will aim to monitor your compliance with the fundamental standards at each location.
+Once you are registered, we will monitor your compliance with the regulations at each location.